lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

+---
+layout: post
-# Predictive Simulation of Time Series with ARIMA in Python
+title: "Predictive Simulation of Time Series with ARIMA in Python"
+author: "Louis Cialdella"
+categories: posts
+tags: [datascience]
+image: ???.jpg
+---

 # We build forecast models so we can make plans and decisions about the future